LA — LA 2026 Guide

 + Welder apprenticeships in Louisiana typically last 2-4 years, combining paid on-the-job training with classroom instruction — you earn while you learn.

-+ Welder apprentices in Louisiana graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Welder apprentices in Louisiana graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter welder apprenticeships in Louisiana — there is no age cap, and employers value the maturity and reliability that career changers bring.